Bobby Brown: “I Have Angels Around Me Now”

 But how does Brown manage to keep his sanity?

-In a recent interview, he said “angels are keeping me on the right path.
+In a recent interview, the now 48-year-old said “angels are keeping me on the right path.
 What keeps me moving is that I know I have more angels now watching over me.
 My mom, her [Bobbi Kristina], even Whitney,”

 He also said prayers from his fans have meant the world to him.